 Her vision is to reinstate the efforts of Julia Kron and all of the incredible teaching fellows that once led NCTA as an independent organization while no longer relying on the funds of the General Assembly.
 Her belief in building the capacity of teachers through quality professional development, mentoring, and great relationships is demonstrative in her belief that education is a Human System and cannot be re-normed based on a business model.

-Initially restarted as an LLC, North Carolina Teacher Academy is in the process of converting the organization to a non-profit entity.
-(The founders of a nonprofit are not permitted to make a profit or benefit from the net earnings of the organization.
-Our founder has pledged not to take any compensation for the first five years of this restart while net earnings and surplus funds will be built up and invested for the organization’s future operational use.)
+Initially restarted as an LLC, North Carolina Teacher Academy.
+Our founder has pledged not to take any compensation for the first five years of this restart while net earnings and surplus funds will be built up and invested for the organization’s future operational use.

 The new programs of professional development at North Carolina Teacher Academy will include practical application and time to create personalized lessons for your classroom through an EdCamp delivery option.